hauph/static-web-boilerplate/README.md

       }
     ```

+## Github Pages deployment

+To deploy your project to Github Pages, create branch `release` and push it to Github.
+Github will automatically build and deploy your project to Github Pages on new branch `gh-page`.
+You can change the name of the branch in file `.github/workflows/main.yml`.

 ## Usage

 - `npm run makedir` or `npm run mkdir`: Install missing folders (src/fonts, src/ images, src/pages, src/plugins).
-- `npm run start` or `npm start`: Start development server, open http://localhost:1802.
+- `npm run start` or `npm start`: Start development server, open `http://localhost:1802`.
 - `npm run build`: Build **src** and create **build** folder for production.
-- `npm run start:prod`: Build **src** and create **build** folder for production, then start production server on http://localhost:5001.
+- `npm run start:prod`: Build **src** and create **build** folder for production, then start production server on `http://localhost:5001`.
 This will show you how your project looks like on a real server.

 ## VSCode + ESLint + Prettier